 Part of the YBS Group, Accord’s mortgages are only available if you apply through a mortgage adviser.

-The table below shows how Accord Mortgages performed in our latest mortgage satisfaction survey, from application process to value for money.
+The table below shows how Accord Mortgages performed in our latest mortgage satisfaction survey, based on feedback from real Accord mortgage customers.

 |Customer rating for:||Star rating|

 |Customer service|| |

 |Query and complaint handling|| |

 |Online access|| |